Meadowlarke/Bibliography/Bibliography.md

 > p.
 60: Language.

+##### Poriss, Hilary. _Changing the Score: Arias, Prima Donnas, and the Authority of Performance._ Oxford: Oxford U Press, 2009.

+3: Ana del Lagrange and her "trunk aria."

+4: Ideas of authenticity.

 ##### Pressing, Jeff.
 "Rhythmic Design in the Support Drums of _Agbadza_." _African Msuic_ 6, no. 3 (1983): 4-15.

 4: The instruments of the Ewe music of Ghana.